 When you meditate sleep improves, and your insight awakens.

 Meditation increases your psychological functioning and produces a sense of well being which comes from the raised serotonin levels.

 Science is catching up, there is quantifiable research and a mass of reading material available on the internet.

-Other interesting research, has looked at the effect meditation has on those around them.
+One very interesting piece of research, is the effect that meditation has on those around them.
 It has been found that where there are large groups of people meditating regularly, there is a significant decrease in violence, domestic abuse, racism etc. Schools have started to introduce mindfulness instead of detention, and the results are astounding!

 So you see, the benefits of meditation are not just on a personal level, they go beyond the individual, directly affecting those around you.